NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Ran-to (Level 14).md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  When a creature triggers Ran-to's Attack of Opportunity, he can attempt an Athletics check to [[Actions/Grapple|Grapple]] the triggering creature instead of making a melee Strike.
-He can still disrupt a triggering manipulate action if he critically succeeds his attempt.\n"
+He can still disrupt a triggering manipulate action if he critically succeeds his attempt.\n\n* * *\n"

 attacks:
   - name: ""